mohanapriya1512/FinalProject--Mobile-Recommendation/README.md

 2. Data Cleaning and Structuring: Process and structure the scraped data to ensure it is suitable for analysis by handling missing data.
 3. Sentiment Analysis: Implement Textblob sentiment analysis on the collected reviews to determine the overall customer sentiment (positive, negative, neutral) for each product
 4. Data Visualization: Creating visual representations of the data using Matplotlib, Seaborn, Plotly, etc.
-5. Mobile  Recommendation: Use the results of the sentiment analysis to recommend top products in each category.
+5. Mobile  Recommendation: Use the results of the sentiment analysis to recommend top products in each category and save it as csv file
+6. Streamlit Application:Using the sentiment analysis csv file, we create a Streamlit application using any API key.
+7. AWS Deployment:Finally deploy the Streamlit Application on AWS.